swapnanildutta/30-Days-of-ML-Kaggle/README.md

 > ,and then restructuring the predicted values with the `PassengerIds` as a *DataFrame* and storing them in a `.csv` file for submission.

 ### Day 2

+> Just a practice notebook for Python3, testing out assignment operators, arithmetic operators, and performing basic arithmetic problems using Python3 to get a grasp of the language.

+### Day 3

+> Advancing from the previous notebook, here I get to use some predefined and also custom functions and perform arithmetic operations but using functions and nested functions.

+### Day 4